Financial Aid & Scholarships

 - Any scholarship that a student can receive will help to defray the cost of college.

-- Three places – First, check with the college you will be attending for any scholarships they offer- most colleges and universities have a variety available.
-Second, use internet searches – there are literally millions of available scholarships – one challenge with internet searches is that many of the resources are specific to a particular college or major or have some other limiting requirements.
+- Use internet searches – there are literally millions of available scholarships – one challenge with internet searches is that many of the resources are specific to a particular college or major or have some other limiting requirements.
 Another challenge is that if it’s available on the internet the number of students applying is usually very large, which typically lowers the odds of receiving a particular scholarship.
-Third, regularly check the scholarship book in Student Services (referred to as the Big Red Book).
-This is a list of scholarship applications that we receive here at SHS.
-Each application is available for Seabreeze students.
-One of the benefits of this list is that many of the scholarships you’ll find here aren’t on the internet because they are from local organizations.
-Many of these are also scholarships that are only Seabreeze students are able to apply for.
-In general, the scholarships that are in this book will have fewer students apply for them so the odds of receiving them are better.

 If the scholarship must be returned to the school, please take a picture of each page, then email them as attachments to glhousto@volusia.k12.fl.us Please include a message with your name, alpha code and which scholarship you are including in the email.
 Each completed scholarship should be emailed separately.
 If you would like a copy of your transcript, please follow the steps below: